 Controller firmware: The firmware that controls the controller board in the MFD.

 Document filing: The function that stores image data that the MFD handles into the document.

 HDD for users' later operations.
-This is also called "Filing" in this erased at once and also allows rewriting to any part of memory.
+This is also called "Filing" in this function.